gfmcknight/ModelTranspiler/README.md

-# Model Transpiler
+# ModelGen
-This project is meant to a transpiler which converts C# classes to TypeScript classes in order to make maintaining back/front models consistent.
+This project is meant to a binding generator which converts C# classes to TypeScript classes in order to make maintaining back/front models consistent.